Working Principle of Synchronous Motor

 Mechtex MTR5 is a 2.1W synchronous motor with voltage options spanning 12V, 24V, 48V, 110V, and 230V and 1.35 Ncm torque at 50/60Hz rated frequencies making it well-suited for industries such as Pumps and Actuators, and Industrial Machinery.

 The working of a synchronous motor is based on the principle of synchronism.
-In this principle, the rotation of the rotor is synchronized with the frequency of the alternating current (AC) supply.
-Similar to AC motors, synchronous motors also consist of a stationary part called the stator.
+In this principle, the rotation of the rotor is synchronised with the frequency of the alternating current (AC) supply.
+Similar to other AC motors, synchronous motors also consist of a stationary part called the stator.

 The stator contains wire coils, supplied with alternating current (AC) supply.
 When these coils are energised with an AC supply, it produces a rotating magnetic field.
 This rotating magnetic field helps the rotor to rotate.